spacebruce/SGDK-Experiments/Big-tile-map/README.md

 -  - Approximately : 2700 + (ActiveTiles × 6) + (MapTiles * 2) Bytes
    - a 1251 tile map (1251 * 2) with 320 tiles visible (320 * 6) = 4422 bytes + 2270 = 7122B ~ 7KB of RAM
 - Currently hijacks the MAP type, and has the same 2048 maximum tile limitations as that
+- Is _not_ compatible with compressed tilesets.
+Must be set to NONE. :(

 ## Usage
 When setting up a SGDK map, call **tileCache_init** and hook in the **tileCache_callback**